Laszlo-JFLMTCO/data-engineer-project/deliverables/implementation/README.md

 ## Known Limitations
 ### No Test for CLI
 CLI input is only required to run it locally, `spec` folder does not have test for this feature.
+### Low Test Coverage
+Some unit tests were included to provide example for testing approach to be used for this implementation.